markdorison/instapaper/README.txt

 This module allows you to add an Instapaper 'Read Later' link to your nodes.
 To read more about the Instapaper service please visit http://www.instapaper.com/.

-This module has no affiliation with Instapaper or its creator Marco Arment but we certainly appreciate his hard work.
+This module has no affiliation with Instapaper or its creator, Marco Arment, but we certainly appreciate his hard work!